What is a Term Insurance Claim?

 Policy Lapse

-If premiums were not paid on time, the policy would be lapsed.
+If premiums were not paid and the policy lapses, death benefits may not be available.

 Exclusions in the Policy